Installation

 During interactive installation you will be ask about following tasks:

-• install & configure Logstash with custom ITRS Log Analytics Configuration - like Beats, Syslog, Blacklist, Netflow, Wazuh, Winrm, Logtrail, OP5, etc;
+• install & configure Network Probe with custom ITRS Log Analytics Configuration - like Beats, Syslog, Blacklist, Netflow, Winrm, Logtrail, OP5, etc;

 • install the ITRS Log Analytics Client Node, as well as the other client-node dependencies;